Definition of iodine

 1 : a nonmetallic halogen element obtained usually as heavy shining blackish-gray crystals and used especially in medicine, photography, and analysis — see element table

 2 : a tincture of iodine used especially as a topical antiseptic

-Nonmetallic chemical element, chemical symbol I, atomic number 53.
-The heaviest nonradioactive halogen, it is a nearly black crystalline solid (diatomic molecule I) that sublimes (seesublimation) to a deep violet, irritating vapour.
-It is never found in nature uncombined.
-Its sources (mostly in brines and seaweeds) and compounds are usually iodides; iodates (small amounts in saltpeter) and periodates also occur.
-Dietary iodine is essential for thyroid gland function; in areas of the world where food contains insufficient iodine, an iodine compound such as potassium iodide (KI) is added to table salt (sodium chloride) to prevent iodine deficiency.
-Elemental iodine is used in medicine, in synthesizing some organic chemicals, in manufacturing dyes, in analytical chemistry (seeanalysis) to measure fatsaturation (seehydrogenation) and to detect starch, and in photography.
-The radioactive isotope iodine-131 (seeradioactivity), with an eight-day half-life, is very useful in medicine (seenuclear medicine) and other applications.
+Iodine is a nonmetallic chemical element and the heaviest nonradioactive halogen.
+It is a very nearly black crystalline solid that can turn to a deep violet, irritating vapor.
+In nature it is never found uncombined, and occurs mostly in brines and seaweeds.
+Dietary iodine is essential for thyroid gland function, so table salt usually has potassium iodide added to prevent iodine deficiency.
+Elemental iodine is used in medicine, in synthesizing some organic chemicals, in manufacturing dyes, in analytical chemistry, and in photography.
+The radioactive isotope I-131, with an eight-day half-life, is very useful in medicine and other applications.

 French iode, from Greek ioeidēs violet colored, from ion violet

 First Known Use: 1814

 : a chemical element that is used especially in medicine and photography

 1 : a chemical element found in seawater and seaweeds and used especially in medicine and photography